yunji-yunji/scg-folio/_pages/about.md

 social: false
 ---

 System Consultant Group is an organization affiliated to the College of Software and College of Information and Communication Engineering at SungKyunKwan University.

-We develop and manage 10+ websites that are used by our students, including the main pages of our affiliated colleges (cs.skku.ac.kr, icc.skku.ac.kr).
+We develop and manage 10+ websites that are used by our students, including the main pages of our affiliated colleges ([cs.skku.edu](https://cs.skku.edu){:target="\_blank"}, [icc.skku.ac.kr](http://icc.skku.ac.kr){:target="\_blank"}).

 In addition, we manage our college's servers and computers that are used for education purposes.
-Checkout more information at scg.skku.ac.kr.
+Checkout more information at [scg.skku.ac.kr](http://scg.skku.ac.kr){:target="\_blank"} (Korean).